jjjutla/Melobyte/README.md

 # Melobyte
-## Decentralising Music Assets and Finance using Soroban
+## Decentralising Music Assets using Soroban

 Melobyte is a decentralized platform on the Stellar blockchain powered by Soroban that focuses on safeguarding and monetizing music intellectual property.
 By allowing artists to upload and mint parts of their songs as royalty-bearing tokens, it ensures their creations are protected while offering fans a unique opportunity to invest directly in these musical assets.
 The integration with Soroban ensures fast, secure, and transparent transactions, providing an efficient solution to the challenges traditionally faced by music creators in an evolving digital landscape.